cavo789/joomla_free/src/show_table/readme.md

 You'll need to provide the password.
 By default, it's **`Joomla`** so use an URL like this one : [http://yoursite/show_table.php?password=Joomla](http://yoursite/show_table.php?password=Joomla)

+Note: take a look to the `users.php` which is a simplified and ready-to-use version for getting the list of your Joomla's users.

 ### To get a RAW output

 [http://yoursite/show_table.php?password=Joomla&format=RAW](http://yoursite/show_table.php?password=Joomla&format=RAW)